-If a return met designated score tolerances and other criteria, W&I and IRS-CI personnel examined the return for fraudulent activity.
+If a return meets designated score tolerances and/or other criteria, W&I and IRS-CI personnel may examine the return for fraudulent activity.
 Once a return is verified to be false via screening, Taxpayer Protection Program authentication and/or the wage verification process, the fraudulent returns are added via Electronic Fraud Detection System Case Management systemically or by W&I and CI-IRS users to the Scheme Tracking and Retrieval System (STARS) component.
 IRS-CI investigative analysts review the returns in Discoverer and STARS to find possible schemes, or fraudulent patterns, which may result in a referral to a CI field office for investigation.

 RRP employs multiple technologies for data mining activities.
-Each of these technologies use current year examples of identity theft (IDT), non-IDT tax fraud, and non-fraud to develop supervised models, unsupervised models, rules, and network analytics:
+Each of these technologies use current year examples of IDT, non-IDT tax fraud, and non-fraud to develop supervised models, unsupervised models, rules, and network analytics:

-- SAS RRP uses SAS as the workbench for developing and evaluating supervised and unsupervised models as well as for data exploration activities.
+• SAS - RRP uses SAS as the workbench for developing and evaluating supervised and unsupervised models as well as for data exploration activities.
 RRP uses multiple SAS machine learning algorithms (e.g., decision trees, neural networks, logistic regression) to uncover patterns in the data associated with fraud.
 RRP also includes components of SAS' High Performing Analytics (e.g., SAS Grid, SAS in-database analytics) to develop and deploy models with greater complexity than what could be built on a traditional infrastructure.
 Greater complexity allows RRP models to display greater accuracy and robustness.
-Supervised models produce a score from 0.000 to 1.000 where a higher score represents a higher likelihood of a return being fraud. - Greenplum Data Computing Appliance (DCA) All RRP models are deployed and run directly in the database.
-Deploying models directly to the database removes the network latency required to move data to a separate application tier server containing the models.
-Moreover, the Greenplum DCA provides massively parallel processing capabilities across multiple segment servers.
-In addition to models developed using SAS, RRP also develops models in the form of custom user-defined functions in the Greenplum DCA.
+Supervised models produce a score from 0.000 to 1.000 where a higher score represents a higher likelihood of a return being fraud.

-The Generalized Mainline Framework is a service center pipeline processing system that validates and perfects data from a variety of input sources.
+&lt;sup>26 The Generalized Mainline Framework is a service center pipeline processing system that validates and perfects data from a variety of input sources.
 Tax returns, remittances, information returns, and adjustment and update transactions in the system are controlled, validated, corrected, and passed on for master file posting.